DragonRidersUnite/dragonridersunite.github.io/_recipes/spritesheet.md

 When making games, it's common to have a spritesheet—a single image that contains multiple sprites within it that you slice out and display.
 Maybe it's the running animation of your player or a collection of different terrain types.
 It be be helpful to use spritesheets to group similar images together or reduce the number of files in your game.

-Here's how to work with them in DragonRuby Game Toolkit.

-The most important part of all of this is that when you render a sprite with DragonRuby GTK, you can specify `tile_x`, `tile_y`, `tile_w`, and `tile_h` in your sprite Hash:
+Let's assume we have an image `sprites/spritesheet.png`, which is a 16x16 pixel image with four tiles in it.
+The key part of rendering just one tile as a sprite with DragonRuby GTK is to specify `tile_x`, `tile_y`, `tile_w`, and `tile_h` in your sprite Hash:

 ``` ruby
 def tick(args)